-What makes the Cambridge Theology and Religious Studies course so special?
+What makes the Cambridge Theology, Religion and Philosophy of Religion course so special?

-Why choose Newnham for Theology and Religious Studies?
+Why choose Newnham for Theology, Religion and Philosophy of Religion?

 Newnham’s location makes it an ideal location for students studying TRPR; it is literally two minutes’ walk from the Faculty of Divinity and is just five minutes away from the University Library.
 More importantly, Newnham’s history has led to it evolving into a multicultural community of women.
 The College has never been linked to any one faith tradition, and the importance and place of all faith traditions has come to be valued by theologians and non-theologians alike.

-How many students take Theology and Religious Studies at Newnham and what options do they choose?
+How many students take Theology, Religion and Philosophy of Religion at Newnham and what options do they choose?

 How will I be taught at Newnham?

-Can you tell me more about the Theology and Religious Studies Fellows?
+Can you tell me more about the Theology Fellows?